kirill505/de-zoomcamp-project/README.md

 ```

-After a few minutes, open a browser and in my case go to https://de-final-project-k7cvpn4vyq-wl.a.run.app
+After a few minutes, open a browser the link you recieved above